Overnight Dinner Rolls

 Can I let rolls rise overnight?

-Sourdough rolls yes!
-But normal rolls with traditional yeast will “over proof” if you let them rise that long at room temperature.
-The yeast will exhaust itself and then the rolls will fall when baking and be flat.
+Normal rolls with traditional yeast will “over proof” if you let them rise that long at room temperature.
+(The yeast will exhaust itself and then the rolls will fall when baking and be flat.)
 The key is to let the dough chill overnight in the refrigerator and then shape the rolls and bake them the next day.

 Can you make dinner roll dough the night before?